snallagatla/xDhcpServer/README.md

 ## Resources

 * **xDhcpServerScope** sets a scope for consecutive range of possible IP addresses that the DHCP server can lease to clients on a subnet.
+* **xDhcpServerV6Scope** sets a IPv6 scope for consecutive range of possible IP addresses that the DHCP server can lease to clients on a subnet.
 * **xDhcpServerReservation** sets lease assignments used to ensure that a specified client on a subnet can always use the same IP address.
 * **xDhcpServerOptions** currently supports setting DNS domain and DNS Server IP Address options at a DHCP server scope level.
 * **xDhcpServerAuthorization** authorizes a DHCP in Active Directory.